Is Ativan Harmful?

 Ativan is widely prescribed in the United States.
 According to the Drug Enforcement Administration, in 2011, there were more than 27.5 million prescriptions written for Ativan in the US alone.

 - Reduced sense of physical and psychological anxiety, worry and tension.

 - Heightened sense of well-being.

-The ability to achieve these desirable effects are reduced as the user develops a tolerance to the drug.
+The ability of the user to achieve these desirable effects is reduced as they develop a tolerance to the drug.
 Over the course of months, the drug is no longer as effective due to the user’s increasing tolerance level.

 - Feeling sleepy.